Guy Gardner (character): The New 52

 Gardner, John Stewart, and an elite Green Lantern Strike Team star in a relaunched Green Lantern Corps series, which debuted in September 2011 as part of DC's The New 52 relaunch.
-This series debuted with author Peter J. Tomasi and art by Fernando Pasarin and Scott Hanna.
+This series debuted with Peter Tomasi and art by Fernando Pasarin and Scott Hanna.
 Guy is also shown on the cover for the new Justice League International series that was released that same month, written by Dan Jurgens and with art by Aaron Lopresti.
 Initially, Guy appears to be the one Earth Green Lantern that the Guardians still appear to rely on, what with Hal having been expelled after War of the Green Lanterns, Kyle being expelled due to his alliance with the other ring-wielders, and John being put on trial for killing another Lantern.
 However, the Guardians really plan to undermine all four Earth Lanterns by sabotaging Guy's career after building it up, ensuring a precipitous fall.

-This plan begins when the Guardians promote Guy to the role of 'Sentinel Lantern' and entrust him with guarding a group of ambassadors travelling to a planet for a crucial conference.
+This plan begins when the Guardians promote Guy to the role of 'Sentinel Lantern' and entrust him with guarding a group of ambassadors traveling to a planet for a crucial conference.
 They subsequently release Guy's old enemy Xar from the Science cells and create the impression that he is going after Guy's family on Earth.
 They predicted that Guy would abandon his duty and return to Earth while Xar attacks the ambassadors.
 With the rest of his team having been absorbed by the Third Army, Guy escapes only through his strength of will, averting the Third Army's attempt to 'recruit' him.
 With Xar having killed the ambassadors, the Guardians order Guy to resign from the Corps to redeem the damage he has done.